vyos/vyos-documentation/docs/services/dhcp.rst

 with the highest preference value.
 The range for this value is ``0...255``.

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> lease-time {default <default-time> | maximum <maximum-time> | minimum <minimum-time>}
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' lease-time {default | maximum | minimum}

 The default lease time for DHCPv6 leases is 24 hours.
 This can be changed by supplying a ``default-time``, ``maximum-time`` and ``minimum-time``.
 All values need to be supplied in seconds.

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> nis-domain <nis-domain-name>
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nis-domain '<domain-name>'

 A :abbr:`NIS (Network Information Service)` domain can be set to be used for DHCPv6 clients.

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> nisplus-domain <nisplus-domain-name>
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nisplus-domain '<domain-name>'

 The procedure to specify a :abbr:`NIS+ (Network Information Service Plus)` domain is similar to the NIS domain one:

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> nis-server <IPv6 address>
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nis-server '<address>'

 Specify a NIS server address for DHCPv6 clients.

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> nisplus-server <IPv6 address>
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nisplus-server '<address>'

 Specify a NIS+ server address for DHCPv6 clients.

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> sip-server-address <IPv6 address>
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' sip-server-address '<address>'

 Specify a :abbr:`SIP (Session Initiation Protocol)` server by IPv6 address for all DHCPv6 clients.

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> sip-server-name <sip-server-name>
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' sip-server-name '<fqdn>'

 Specify a :abbr:`SIP (Session Initiation Protocol)` server by FQDN for all DHCPv6 clients.

-.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <ipv6net> sntp-server-address <IPv6 address>
+.. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' sntp-server-address '<address>'

 A SNTP server address can be specified for DHCPv6 clients: